-Failure to perform by these third parties may increase our development costs, delay our ability to obtain regulatory approval, and delay or prevent the commercialization of our drug candidates.
+Failure to perform by these third parties may increase our development costs, delay our ability to obtain regulatory approval, and delay or prevent the commercialization of our product candidates.
 We currently use several contract research organizations to perform services for our preclinical studies and clinical trials.
 While we believe that there are numerous alternative sources to provide these services, in the event that we seek such alternative sources, we may not be able to enter into replacement arrangements without delays or additional expenditures.

-Even if we or our collaborators successfully complete the clinical trials of drug candidates, the drug candidates may fail for other reasons.
+Even if we or our collaborators successfully complete the clinical trials of product candidates, the product candidates may fail for other reasons.

-Even if we or our collaborators successfully complete the clinical trials of drug candidates, the drug candidates may fail for other reasons, including the possibility that the drug candidates will:
+Even if we or our collaborators successfully complete the clinical trials of product candidates, the product candidates may fail for other reasons, including the possibility that the product candidates will:

-- · fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; - have adverse side effects that make their use less desirable; or - fail to compete with drug candidates or other treatments commercialized by competitors.
+- fail to receive the regulatory clearances required to market them as drugs; - be subject to proprietary rights held by others requiring the negotiation of a license agreement prior to marketing; - be difficult or expensive to manufacture on a commercial scale; - have adverse side effects that make their use less desirable; or - fail to compete with product candidates or other treatments commercialized by competitors.